Tasha876/Employee-Summary/README.md

 # Employee-Summary
-Generates employee summary in command line then displays them in html/css
+Generates an employee summary in the command line then displays it in html/css